TRASIMENO MUSIC FESTIVAL

 • Day 14 | Saturday 4 July

-Colle del Marchese and Montefalco | Performance VIII
+Colle Del Marchese and Montefalco

 • Day 15 | Sunday 5 July

-After a late-morning coffee together, we’ll walk up to the top of the town to explore the impressive Castle Rocca Albornoz, which has dominated the cityscape since the 14th-century.
+After a late-morning coffee together, we’ll walk up to the top of the town to explore the impressive Castle Rocca Albornoz, which has dominated the cityscape since the 14th century.
 Here we’ll visit the Museum of the Duchy of Spoleto, whose exhibitions bear witness to the town’s multi-layered history.
 We then have time to wander to the nearby Ponte delle Torri bridge.
 Created from an ancient Roman aqueduct, this soaring limestone structure spans a deep ravine, from whose flanks we can enjoy the very same view which inspired St Francis to declare: ‘Never did I see anything more joyous than my Spoleto valley’.
-Our day will also include another concert in the Spoleto Festival (venue and time to be confirmed) followed by a farewell dinner of Umbrian cuisine in one of the town’s top restaurants.
+Our day will also include another concert in the Spoleto Festival (venue and time to be confirmed) followed by a farewell dinner of Umbrian cuisine in one of the town’s fine restaurants.
 Overnight Spoleto (B, D)

 • Day 16 | Monday 6 July